biicode/docs/c++/blocks.rst

 Create a block
 --------------

-Blocks live in Biicode projects, each biicode projects can have in it as many blocks as you want.
+Blocks live in Biicode projects, each biicode project can have in it as many blocks as you want.

-A project is a combination of meta-data and folders containing your blocks, dependencies and files like policies.bii to apply when finding or updating your dependencies.
+**A project** is a combination of meta-data and folders containing your blocks, dependencies and files like ``policies.bii`` to apply when finding or updating your dependencies.

 Each project follows the same standard structure: